pradel/cartable/.changeset/polite-olives-clap.md

 "@cartable/core": minor
 ---

-Add test command, the test command is using jest and swc internally.
+🍏🍎 Add `test` command, the test command is using jest and swc internally.